ics-py/ics-py/doc/index.rst

 (Release |version|)

 Ics.py is a pythonic and easy iCalendar (rfc5545) library.
-It's goals are to read and write ics data in a developper-friendly way.
+It's goals are to read and write ics data in a developer-friendly way.

 It is written in Python (>=2.7 and >=3.3) and is  :ref:`Apache2 Licensed <apache2>`.

-iCalendar is complicated, you don't like RFCs but you want/have to use the ics format and you love pythonic APIs? ics.py is for you!
+iCalendar is complicated, you don't like RFCs but you want/have to use the iCalendar format and you love pythonic APIs? ics.py is for you!

 Quickstart
 ==========